 Which Credit Bureau to Unfreeze

 Many credit card companies will only pull your report from a single credit bureau to determine your creditworthiness.
-Accordingly, when you are applying for a credit card, it is possible to apply with only a single credit bureau unfrozen and get approved.
+Accordingly, when applying for a credit card, it is possible to apply with only a single credit bureau thawed and get approved.
 For this reason, we’ve crunched the data from historical credit applications into the table below to help everyone decide which bureau to unfreeze when applying for credit.

 Protip: Only unfreeze the bureau(s) your lender uses